 1. The Penelopiad, by Margaret Atwood

 For centuries, the tale of Odysseus has centered on Homer’s epic poem’s proud and heroic titular character.
 In The Penelopiad, Margaret Atwood turns the tables by telling the story instead from the viewpoint of his ever-faithful wife, Penelope, and the chorus of the twelve hanged maidens from Homer’s original story.
 After thousands of years in Hades, Penelope finally breaks her silence to recount her life with the famed warrior king.
 The result is a modern, riveting take on one of the world’s best-known tales.
-Check out our guide to the best satirical authors if you like this.

 “What have I amounted to, now the official version has gained ground?
 An edifying legend.
 A stick used to beat other women with.
 Why can’t they be as considerate, as trustworthy, as all-suffering as I was?
 That’s the line they take, the singers, the yarn-spinners.
 Don’t follow my example, I want to scream in your ears…”Margaret Atwood, The Penelopiad